-Come to UCare Urgent Care for your drug screening tests.
+Come to UCare Urgent Care and Walk-In Clinic for your drug screening tests.
 Our urgent care facility offers a wide range of medical services we can help you with!
-Call us today for more information.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX and on Lee Trevino Dr. in El Paso TX.
+Contact us today for more information.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Drug screenings are a fast and reliable method for determining the presence of illicit substances.
 They detect chemical compounds called metabolites, which are produced when the body metabolizes drugs or medications.
 These metabolites can sometimes be confused, such as poppy seeds and opium, therefore a positive result may require further testing.
 Results are available within minutes, making it an ideal choice for employers.
 As the name suggests, it is screening for drugs and provides a general idea of the chemical substances in the body.

 A drug screening is a general test to detect the presence of illicit substances in the body.
 It is a general test as it tests for drugs in each category to give the examiner an idea of substance use.
 It is typically performed by collecting a urine sample (or in some cases a sample of blood, saliva, or hair), which is tested on the spot to produce near-instant results available in mere minutes.
 Drug screening is cost-effective as it is typically less expensive than a drug test.
 They also produce results quicker than drug tests.
 However, as drug screenings are a general indication of the substances present in the body, they can sometimes produce false positives.
 When this occurs, a drug test may be ordered to determine the accuracy of the screening result.